 • Meanwhile, add vegan butter to a large saucepan over medium heat.
 Add the pressed garlic to the pan when the butter has melted and let it cook for 1 minute.

 • A little at a time, pour the plant milk into the pan as you stir.
 Let it cook for 10 minutes, stirring occasionally.
+The sauce will thicken during this time.

-• Gently combine the cooked fettuccine with the alfredo sauce until it's fully coated.
+• Gently combine the cooked pasta with the alfredo sauce until it's fully coated.
+Garnish with optional pepper, cayenne, and fresh parsley.

 Video